rajexcited/personal-finance-ui/test-cases/settings/purchase-type/update-purchase-type-tc3.md

    - **Tags:** `stationery, office, updated` and counter is 3/10
 5. User clicks on the `Save` button.
 6. Verify the updated purchase type is displayed in the list with the correct details.
+7. User clicks on `View` button for `Office Supplies Updated`. verify details shown.
-7. User navigated `add purchase` page
+8. User navigated `add purchase` page
-8. Verify `Office supplies Updated` exists in `purchase type` dropdown
+9. Verify `Office Supplies Updated` exists in `purchase type` dropdown
-9. On `view expense page`, verify existing purchase is showing updated purchase type name `Office supplies Updated`
+10. On `view expense page`, verify existing purchase is showing updated purchase type name `Office Supplies Updated`
-10. User clicks `Edit` action on existing purchase.
+11. User clicks `Edit` action on existing purchase.
 On `update purchase page`, verify selected purchase type label is updated.

 ## Expected Outcome: